Youngjnick/Massage-Therapy-FIREBASE-PRO/test-results/critical-edge-accessibilit-95186--failure-submitting-results-retry1/error-context.md

 - button "Try Another Quiz"
 - list:
   - listitem:
-    - strong: What is the origin of the rectus abdominis muscle?
+    - strong: What is the origin of the external oblique muscle?
-    - text: "Your answer: Pubic crest and pubic symphysis Correct answer: Pubic crest and pubic symphysis Explanation: The rectus abdominis originates from the pubic crest and symphysis.
-More Info: The rectus abdominis muscle originates from the pubic crest and pubic symphysis and inserts on the xiphoid process and costal cartilages of ribs 5–7.
-It plays a vital role in trunk flexion and intra-abdominal pressure regulation.
-Clinical Application: Understanding this helps massage therapists treat lower abdominal strain or address postural imbalance in anterior pelvic tilt."
+    - text: "Your answer: External surfaces of ribs 5–12 Correct answer: External surfaces of ribs 5–12 Explanation: The external oblique arises from ribs 5 to 12.
+More Info: The external oblique originates from the external surfaces of ribs 5–12 and inserts into the linea alba, iliac crest, and pubic tubercle.
+It helps with trunk rotation, lateral flexion, and abdominal compression.
+Clinical Application: Massage work on this area can ease tension from repetitive twisting or poor posture."
 - button "Close"
 - contentinfo:
   - textbox "Search questions"